GarethOLeary/graph-theory-project/README.md

 As described by Wiki 'https://en.wikipedia.org/wiki/Formal_language'
 > In logic, mathematics, computer science, and linguistics, a formal language consists of words whose letters are taken from an alphabet and are well-formed according to a specific set of rules.

 The alphabet of a formal language is made up of a set of symbols and letters from which the strings of the language may be formed, these strings are known as words.

 Programming languages are an example of a formal language, which is defined by two sets of rules:

 **Syntax:** precise rules that tell you the symbols you are allowed to use.

 **Semantics:** precise rules that tell you the meanings of the symbols and legal expressions.

+#### Conclusion

+Yes, a formal language is a set of strings all over the same alphabet and a regular expression is a string of symbols that specifies a formal language.

 ## Shunting Yard Algorithm